andressoop/global-reports/README.md

 > United Nations Population Fund ([source](https://www.unfpa.org/publications))

+- 2022 State of World Population – Seeing the unseen: The case for action in the neglected crisis of unintended pregnancy ([web](https://www.unfpa.org/swp2022))
 - 2021 State of World Population – My body is my own: Claiming the right to autonomy and self-determination ([web](https://www.unfpa.org/sowp-2021))
 - 2020 State of World Population – Against my will: Defying the practices that harm women and girls and undermine equality ([web](https://www.unfpa.org/swop-2020))
 - 2019 State of World Population – Unfinished business: The pursuit of rights and choices for all ([web](https://www.unfpa.org/swop-2019))